• Skip to primary navigation

 Combine Wet and Dry: Pour the wet ingredients into the bowl of dry ingredients.
 Using a spatula or wooden spoon, gently fold until you have a smooth batter.
 Be careful not to overmix.

-Cool and Ice: Once baked, let the tray bake cool completely in the pan on a wire rack.
-Meanwhile, prepare the icing by creaming together the softened vegan butter, powdered sugar, and vanilla extract.
+Cool and Ice: Once baked, let the cake cool completely in the pan on a wire rack.
+Meanwhile, prepare the icing by creaming together the softened butter, powdered sugar, and vanilla extract.
 If the icing seems too thick, add a teaspoon of milk at a time until you reach your desired consistency.

-Slice and Serve: With your masterpiece complete, slice the tray bake into squares.
+Slice and Serve: Slice the tray bake into squares.

 📝 TIPS AND TRICKS

-Measure Accurately: Baking is like a science, so measuring your ingredients accurately.
+Measure Accurately: Baking is like a science, so measure your ingredients accurately.

 Room Temperature Ingredients: Allow your butter to come to room temperature before using it to make the icing.
 This helps ensure a smooth texture.